-The quantity of reagents contained in the assay kit is adequate to perform the indicated number of individual tryptophan measurements using a black 96-well non-binding surface microplate.
-Store the Bridge-It® L-Tryptophan Fluorescence Assay Kit in the freezer at -20°C until needed for use.
+The quantity of reagents contained in the assay kit is adequate to perform the indicated number of individual tryptophan measurements using a black 384-well non-binding surface microplate.
+Store the Bridge-It® L-Tryptophan Fluorescence Assay Kit in the freezer at $-20^{\circ}$ C until needed for use.
 Thaw only the appropriate number of reagent tubes needed for the planned experiment.
-Each tube of Tryptophan Assay Solution A contains reagent adequate for performing ten (10) tryptophan measurements using a black 96-well microplate.
-The tryptophan assay kit reagents will retain their activity for at least 2 months when stored frozen at -20°C. After thawing, any unused reagents may be stored tightly-capped in the refrigerator at $\sim 4$ °C for up to one week.
+Each tube of Tryptophan Assay Solution A contains reagent adequate for performing fifty (50) tryptophan measurements using a 384-well black microplate.
+The tryptophan assay kit reagents will retain their activity for at least 2 months when stored frozen at $-20^{\circ}$ C. After thawing, any unused reagents may be stored tightly capped in the refrigerator at $\sim 4^{\circ}$ C for up to one week.

-Tube Cap Color Assay Reagent ml/tube Storage Conditions Green 1 mM L-tryptophan standard in water 0.25 Once thawed, store refrigerated at 4°C. DO NOT RE-FREEZE.
+Tube Cap Color Assay Reagent ml/tube Storage Conditions Green 1 mM L-tryptophan standard in H 2 0 0.25 Once thawed, store refrigerated at 4°C. DO NOT RE-FREEZE.
 Violet L-Tryptophan Assay Solution A 1.0 Once thawed, store refrigerated at 4°C. Stable for at least 1-week.
 DO NOT RE-FREEZE.
 Blue Buffer W 1.0 Once thawed, store refrigerated at 4°C.